 For me, recovery has been a process of reclamation of my true self.
-It's been about growth, evolution, and healing, but it's also been about unlearning what I once believed as true.
+It's been about growth & evolution & healing, but it's also been about unlearning what I once believed as true.
 There are so many times I bulldozed through life not listening to my own intuition.
-I didn't identify the truths that guided me, but instead listened to the truths that guided our society and culture, as well as my own addictive behaviors.
+I didn't identify the truths that guided me, but instead listened to the truths that guided our society & culture, as well as my own addictive behaviors.
 I had to unlearn so many of the toxic habits I had developed and I had to create an unshakable faith in my own abilities to heal and recover.
 The following is a list of seven truths I learned in my own recovery from love addiction and drug addiction.

-- Self-love is the greatest middle finger of all time.
-If I was in a relationship and someone broke my heart; I didn't take the time to love myself.
+2. Self-love is the greatest middle finger of all time: If I was in a relationship and someone broke my heart; I didn't take the time to love myself.
 Instead, I found another person who could love me.
 I escaped the idea of self-love, believing that another person could love me enough to take over the responsibility of loving myself.
-Being a serial monogamist and never being alone didn’t give me the chance to properly grow.
+Being a serial monogamist & never being alone did not give me the chance to properly grow.
 It didn't allow me to feel real loneliness.
 My pain was deep, but it was also artificial because I never got in touch with my core wounds.
-When I hurt today, and I allow myself to feel and uncover the core reasons for this pain, I learn to love all of me, even the parts that no one claps for.
+When I hurt today, and I allow myself to feel & uncover the core reasons for this pain, I learn to love all of me, even the parts that no one claps for.
 In loving my light and my dark; I practice self-love in a way I never had before.
 I accept my entire authentic self, regardless of how you feel about me.